davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 ### Trail

 A trail is a `Shape` subclass that updates every frame adding the position of a marker point.
-Let's draw a cycloid, using a combined `shift` and `rotate` animation as we have seen before:
+Let's draw a cycloid, using a combined `shift` and `rotate` animation (we will see the purpose of the method `setUseObjectState` in the next section):

 ```java
 camera.scale(4);